Sendami/100-days-of-code/log.md

 I selected a theme for Jekyll and I have updated it so the blog looks like I want to without creating a new theme from scratch.

+### Day 7: January 12th, 2021

+I added the first version of a post in my blog.
+It's amazing how you want to investigate how to define the concepts when you need to explain them.